EarthZetaOrg/ai-trading-bot/docs/configuration.md

 This page explains how to configure the bot.

-## The Freqtrade configuration file
+## The earthzetaorg configuration file

 The bot uses a set of configuration parameters during its operation that all together conform the bot configuration.
-It normally reads its configuration from a file (Freqtrade configuration file).
+It normally reads its configuration from a file (earthzetaorg configuration file).

 Per default, the bot loads configuration from the `config.json` file located in the current working directory.